alanjameschapman/yahtzee/README.md

 ## __UX & Design__

 ### __User Stories__

+As a user, I want:

+- To play a solo, fun interactive game of Yahtzee and learn rules if needed.
-- As a user, I want to be able to input my name and location and be given feedback if I entered invalid data.
+- To input my name and be given feedback if I entered invalid data.
-- As a user, I want to be

-- Users who want to play a solo, fun interactive game.
-- Users who want to improve their previous scores.
+- Re-roll, submit score or escape home if desired.
+- To compete against my previous scores and get a personal best.
-- Ability to learn rules, restart game and compete against themselves.
+-  restart game

 ### Colorama